Amr-Kamall/AmrKamal/README.md

 - Developed and maintained modern web applications using the latest frontend technologies.
 - Contributed to the design and implementation of scalable and performant solutions.
-- Ensured code quality through comprehensive testing and code reviews.
+- have excellent self-learning ability as I got most of my experience from online resources and courses
-- Mentored junior developers and actively participated in knowledge sharing sessions.
+- produce a clean and responsive web application
 ---

 ## 🌟 Other

-- **Languages**: English, Urdu, German (Learning)
+- **Languages**: English, Arabic

 ---